Straw: Bioplastic

-Rice straw, an agricultural waste which isn't usually recovered, can be turned into bioplastic with mechanical properties akin to polystyrene in its dry state.
+Rice straw, an agricultural waste which is not usually recovered, can be turned into bioplastic with mechanical properties akin to polystyrene in its dry state.

+Chemicals

+Straw is being investigated as a source of fine chemicals including alkaloids, flavonoids, lignins, phenols, and steroids.

-Construction material:
+Construction material

 In many parts of the world, straw is used to bind clay and concrete.
 A mixture of clay and straw, known as cob, can be used as a building material.
 There are many recipes for making cob.

 When baled, straw has moderate insulation characteristics (about R-1.5/inch according to Oak Ridge National Lab and Forest Product Lab testing).
 It can be used, alone or in a post-and-beam construction, to build straw bale houses.
 When bales are used to build or insulate buildings, the straw bales are commonly finished with earthen plaster.
 The plastered walls provide some thermal mass, compressive and ductile structural strength, and acceptable fire resistance as well as thermal resistance (insulation), somewhat in excess of North American building code.
 Straw is an abundant agricultural waste product, and requires little energy to bale and transport for construction.
 For these reasons, straw bale construction is gaining popularity as part of passive solar and other renewable energy projects.

-Composite lumber: Wheat straw can be used as a fibrous filler combined with polymers to produce composite lumber.
+Wheat straw can be used as a fibrous filler combined with polymers to produce composite lumber.

 Enviroboard can be made from straw.

 Strawblocks are strawbales that have been recompressed to the density of woodblocks, for compact cargo container shipment, or for straw-bale construction of load-bearing walls that support roof-loads, such as a "living" or green roofs.